jn2clark/nn-iterated-projections/README.md

 <img src="assets/sudoku_dm.gif" width="256">

 The Sudoku has 4 constraints, that each row has the numbers 1 to 9, that each column has the numbers 1 to 9, that the 3x3 sub-squares have the numbers 1 to 9 and finally that the numbers agree with the partially filled template.
-See [here](https://github.com/jn2clark/sudoku-difference-map) for code implementing this.
+See <a href="https://github.com/jn2clark/sudoku-difference-map"> here </a> for code implementing this.

 ## Projections for training a neural network.